 Integration with place making

 3.12 There is increased pressure to deliver more housing and employment opportunities in the county.
 Currently in East Sussex over 2,000 additional homes are proposed to be built per year alongside additional employment workspace.
-Revisions to Local Plans considering even higher housing targets to meet local needs, and
+Revisions to Local Plans areconsidering even higher housing targets to meet local needs, and the integration of the LCWIP networks and the review of these are being included as a fundamental element of the wider assessment of mobility and transport and the mitigation measures resulting from this.

 3.13 This will ensure that cycling and walking are an achievable way to travel for all or part of journeys from people’s homes to their places of work, and to other key trip attractors such as educational and leisure facilities.